openswarm-eu/swarmit/README.md

 Usage: swarmit [OPTIONS] COMMAND [ARGS]...

 Options:
   --version                    Show the version and exit.
   -p, --port TEXT              Serial port to use to send the bitstream to the
                                gateway.
 Default: /dev/ttyACM0.
   -b, --baudrate INTEGER       Serial port baudrate.
-Default: 1000000.
+Default: 115200.
-  -e, --edge              Use MQTT adapter to communicate with an edge
+  -a, --adapter [serial|mqtt]  Choose the adapter to communicate with the
-                          gateway.
+                               gateway.  [default: serial]
-  -d, --devices TEXT      Subset list of devices to interact with, separated
+  -d, --devices TEXT           Subset list of devices to interact with,
-                          with ,
+                               separated with ,
   -h, --help                   Show this message and exit.

 Commands:
   flash    Flash a firmware to the robots.